 Those were difficult years but love overcomes trials and builds up perseverance.
 Entering this world as an insider and practitioner also grew empathy for artists and the learning process of an art.
 This has been invaluable even as I developed my profession as a Dance Producer in my firm, SaltShaker Productions.

 Fast forward across the years.
-Here I am, forging my work together with these amazing maestros, artists, friends in our collective, Spanish Dance Singapore:
+Here I am, forging my work in my school and dance company, Spanish Dance Singapore:

 The journey continues …. come along with us, we open the doors to this world, welcoming you.